gtembry/301-daily-journal/LJ-code-301.md

 # Learning journal code 301 - day 18

 Today I learned that css styling is not a strong suit in our group.
 Dropping pins while in nodemon does not display the car icons.
 However, in Heroku it works just fine.

+## Learning journal code 301 - day 19

+Today I learned that the "when in doubt, float it out" technique is not a good principle to live by.
+But using position:relative help with moving divs around.
+CSS can be fun.